AmirHossein-osooli/C.F.D-Spring-2022/README.md

 # Computational Fluid Dynamics
-# Project: solving the one-dimensional Burgers’ equation using the Keller Box scheme with uniform and non-uniform mesh
+# solving the one-dimensional Burgers’ equation using the Keller Box scheme with uniform and non-uniform mesh
 # Semester: Fall 2022